-Here are a few sample keywords in gerontology.
-When you find appropriate items, use keywords and subject headings from the work you find to improve your future searches.
+Sample keywords in gerontology include the following.
+When you find appropriate items, use keywords and subject headings (from the records) to improve your future searches.

-LC (Library of Congress) Subject Headings are an indexing system used primarily by libraries.
-Use indexing systems to retrieve more accurate lists of works specifically related to your field of study.
+LC (Library of Congress) Subject Headings are an indexing system which applies subject terms to items (no matter which keyword an author uses).
 For more information, visit the Library of Congress Authorities website.
-LC Subject Headings (in addition to search terms above) include:
+Consider adding these LC Subject Headings to your search:

 PubMed MEDLINE uses the Medical Subject Headings (MeSH) to index citations.
 Updated annually, MeSH terms applied to journal articles are then retrieved in other search engines.

 USC Gerontology doctoral dissertations and masters thesis are available online and in the USG Grand Depository.
 Several search strategies are listed below.
 However, be aware these searches bring up all dissertations on gerontology amd not just those within the the Leonard Davis School of Gerontology.

 For more information, visit the USC Libraries Research guide: Dissertations.

 To receive articles or books that the library that are not in full text:

 We encourage USC faculty, staff and currently enrolled students to recommend items for the library's collections.
 Subject specialist librarians will consider all recommendations and make a final decision on whether to purchase items.